+Home infusion therapy

+Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

+There is no coinsurance,

+copayment, or deductible

+Covered services include, but are not limited to:

+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier

+Hospice care

-Services that are covered for you when you get these services Hospice care You may receive care from any Medicare-certified hospice program.
+You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.

+Covered services include:

+- Drugs for symptom control and pain relief

+- Short-term respite care

+- Home care

-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to you terminal prognosis are paid for by Original Medicare, not Community Health Choice (HMO D-SNP).
-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rether than our plan) will prognosis: Original Medicare (rather than our plan) will pay for your hospice services related to your terminal prognosis.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-What you must pay
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost

+- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Community Health Choice HMO D-SNP.

-Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of- network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Community Health Choice (HMO D-SNP) but are not covered by Medicare Part A or B: Community Health Choice (HMO D-SNP) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Hospice care (continued)

+For services that are covered by Community Health Choice HMO D-SNP but are not covered by Medicare Part A or B: Community Health Choice HMO D-SNP will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.

 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare- certified hospice) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

+i Immunizations